psat/ResourceScheduler/notepad.md

 Create a test class for the ResourceScheduler, then:

 * test the creation of the ResourceScheduler instance with the given number of resources to be assigned.
 * test the messages being set or scheduled with the ResourceScheduler (made the skeleton of the testMessagesScheduling method but in fact wanted to finish up setting up the resources control counters - will commit later and after committing the resources stuff).

-_Some of the methods have no javadoc associated and this is intentional, as I find that the method is quite simple and self-explanatory_
+_Some of the methods have no javadoc associated and this is intentional, as I find that the method is quite simple and self-explanatory._